Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke vs. Iona Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game between the Duke Blue Devils (25-6) and the Iona Lady Gaels (26-6) at Cameron Indoor Stadium is expected to be a one-sided matchup, as our computer prediction projects a final score of 69-47 and heavily favors Duke to take home the win.
-Game time is at 9:30 PM ET on March 18.
+Saturday's contest features the Duke Blue Devils (25-6) and the Iona Lady Gaels (26-6) facing off at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 69-47 win for heavily favored Duke according to our computer prediction.
+Tipoff is at 9:30 PM ET on March 18.

-The Blue Devils are coming off of a 58-37 loss to Virginia Tech in their most recent outing on Saturday.

 Duke vs. Iona Game Info